d-tork/podcast-quotes/README.md

 ### The Jordan B. Peterson Podcast 54 - Aspen Ideas Festival: From the Barricades of the Culture Wars
 `[11:23]` “Just because you _read_ something doesn’t mean you have a _right_ to it.
-You have to understand it, and understanding something that’s deep means a deep transformation, means you have to _live it._
+You have to understand it, and understanding something that’s deep means a deep transformation, means you have to _live it._"

 ---
 ### The Jordan B. Peterson Podcast 44 - Lafayette College - The Mill Series